 Bo Bo Sewing is a young and growing women’s sewing group in Yangon determined to create a sustainable income for themselves and their families.
 Bo Bo creates beautiful cushion covers, dresses, and handbags which are recognizable by her skillful appliqué and embroidery techniques.

 First established in 1998 as a joint venture with Myanmar's Ministry of Social Welfare.
 Art & Deco now operates as an independent social venture.
 The collective figurines are drawn and sculpted in Yangon by a talented local artist, inspired by the country's daily life and traditions.
-The pieces are created from a precise... more
+The pieces are created from a precise combination of tin... more

 With passion and skill Daw Moe creates items of beauty for daily use... out of magazine paper!
 Her nimble fingers roll page after page into straws, and these are coiled into fine and durable objects.
 A mother of three, Daw Moe is the breadwinner in her family.